-The work we do concerns all of us, we, people.
+The work we do concerns all of us.
 We are alive, working and playing.
-We have our personal and our general struggles.
+We have our personal and general struggles.
 We are trying to understand the anxieties that freeze us in place, and celebrate our power to overcome them.
-If our work is how we define ourselves, then our life is work, our work is life, and it is our life’s work.
-Work describes what all of us do with our time when we are actively engaged in living.
+Our work is how we define ourselves; our life is work, our work is life, and this is our life’s work.
 To do work is the basic activity of being alive.
-This is the starting point: whatever else gets incorporated into a specific project, our work is always about work.
+Whatever else gets incorporated into a specific project, our work is always about work.

 The work prioritizes collaborative social projects, and reflects back on them through printed matter, films, and exhibitions.
 I rode a large tricycle around projecting Chaplin films on my back and inspiring spontaneous parades.
 We provided sites for cooperative play at a busy downtown New Haven bus stop, including homemade musical instruments, a wall for graffiti writing, and an object exchanging shed.
 A collaborator and I organized 100 Willimantic people to build a wooden boat, and utilized it for actions about the misuse of local waterways.
 I built several guerrilla libraries in New York City, strategically claiming public spaces as information commons.
 I took a 26-mile decolonization walk counterclockwise around Boston’s Mission Church, reacting to the church bells, trespassing enthusiastically, getting to know the land.

 My recent creative research involves wild foods, indigeneity, environmental justice, and decolonization.
 This stems from a deep connection with the eastern woodlands, based on my conflicted indigenous/settler heritage.
 I am in the midst of an expansive project involving the collection and sharing of tree sap.
 This TREE JUICE, as we call it, is a medium for regaining spiritual unity with the natural world, by reclaiming ancestral indigenous knowledge of the land.